jovertical/laravel-react-admin/readme.md

 ### What about Browsersync?

 As we are bundling frontend assets with [webpack](https://webpack.js.org/) under the hood, you must specify the custom host address where the application runs in docker so that webpack can proxy that to be able to develop using docker.
-You can pass a `--env.proxy` flag when running for example the `npm run watch` command: `npm run watch -- --env.proxy=http:your_custom_host_address`.
+You can pass a `--env.proxy` flag when running for example the `npm run watch` command: `npm run watch -- --env.proxy=http:laravel-react-admin.test`.

 ### Using PhpMyAdmin